robertxa/Th-Config-Xav/Template_cave/README.rst

 6. cave-maps-plan.th : This file is an example of how to define managed maps to choose what to export in the thconfig file.
 See the thconfig file to see how to call them.

-Three folders are also present:
+Four folders are also present:

 1. DEM/: folder where DEM are stored

 2. th/: folder where data files (.th) are stored

 3. th2/: folder where drawing files (.th2 and .xvi) are stored

+4. legendes/: folder where additionnal set up for the header as the entrances GPS coordinates are stored

 For all the template files, the functions are described both in French (<fr>) and English (<en>).